TheRealJayLuong/Fortinet-Basic-Deployment/README.md

 NOC ➜ All: Permit full access for management and testing

-4. Security Profiles
+4.Security Profiles
 Apply Antivirus, Web Filtering, and IPS profiles as appropriate.

 Use SSL Inspection for outbound connections, if supported in lab.

-5. NAT & Routing
+5.NAT & Routing
 Configure NAT on outbound policies from LAN and DMZ to WAN.

 Setup static routes for Internet access through NAT Gateway.